Reading Readiness for Kids

 What do kids learn in your classes and what are the benefits of it?

-Our Playful Literacy classes are based on Orton-Gillingham methods, which is one of the most effective ways of teaching pre-literacy and literacy skills because incorporates multi-sensory modalities to learning.
+Our Playful Literacy classes and Reading Readiness for Kids are based on Orton-Gillingham methods, which is one of the most effective ways of teaching pre-literacy and literacy skills because incorporates multi-sensory modalities to learning.
 The curriculum, my original design, takes the most critical aspects of reading and involves kids in movement activities like sound Jeopardy, Pin-the-Sound on the Donkey and Telephone.
 Curriculums for preschoolers focus on self-regulation and active listening, which are foundational for acquiring pre-literacy skills.
 The kindergarten curriculum centers on the building blocks for reading readiness like rhyming, syllable segmentation, sound manipulation, identification of phonemes and simple encoding and decoding skills.
 Children build vision boards for letters and their sounds, make their own letter tiles like in Scrabble and work in teams in letter/sound scavenger hunts and hide-and-seek games.
 The benefits of incorporating play and movement in learning literacy are that the concepts become tangible, concrete and sticky for kids.
 This allows for the motivation to read to grow, which requires persistence and diligence.

 What are some offline resources parents can use to learn more?